cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 **Project**: Your entire CNCF project, rather than individual repositories or subprojects.

-**Steering Committee**: The overall governing body for your project.
+**Steering Committee**: The overall governing body for your project, and the list of maintainers by CNCF definition.

+**Maintainers**:  the actual approvers/technical leadership of the project, which might be different from the membership of the Steering Committee.

+**CNCF Maintainers**: the list of "maintainers" per CNCF rules, as in people who are allowed to make decisions for the project that the CNCF will carry out.
+In a Steering Committee project, this is the Steering Committee instead of the list of approvers.

 ## Template Details